kevinThulnith/Restaurant-Website/README.md

 ## SSL Certificate

-Genarate via SSl Certificate by using this link <a href="https://youtu.be/zrbaE1Wdviw">🔗youtube</a> for your loocal project
+Genarate via SSl Certificate by using this link 🔗<a href="https://youtu.be/zrbaE1Wdviw">youtube</a> for your loocal project